The Real Math on Missed Calls for HVAC and Plumbing Companies

 Booking Rate: The percentage of answered calls that result in a scheduled appointment.
 After-hours booking rates are higher than daytime rates because callers are in active need rather than comparison shopping.

 Voicemail Abandonment Rate: The percentage of callers who reach voicemail and do not leave a message, immediately seeking an alternative.
-Industry data places this at 67–80% for home service businesses.
+Industry data places this at 67–80% for home service businesses — and national call-tracking data from Invoca puts message-leaving at under 3% of voicemail-bound callers.